Why Posting Every Day Won’t Save Your Business

 Consistency means:

-Sometimes that means one great post per week.
+Sometimes consistency means one great post per week.
 Sometimes it’s a blog every two weeks.
 The schedule doesn’t matter nearly as much as the intent behind it.

 What to Do Instead